Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Intra-Weight Mixed-precision Quantization

-\textbf{Approach: Range-aware Quantization.} In Figure \ref{fig:raq}, we depict the quantization flow of weights.
+\textbf{Intra-weight Quantization.} In Figure~\ref{fig:raq}, we depict the quantization flow of weights.
 Notably, weights are quantized by group to reduce accuracy loss while the groups with a large range still require larger bit-width to improve accuracy.
+To determine which values are more sensitive to affect the loss caused by quantization, we perform Taylor series~\cite{taylor} expansion to analyze how the model output changes in response to perturbations in the parameters $W$:

+where $g$ is the gradient and $H$ is the second derivative (i.e., Hessian matrix) of the loss at $W$.
+Assuming that the model has converged to a local minimum, the gradient $g$ can be approximated as zero, which is mentioned in previous works~\cite{gptq,squeezellm,billm}.
+The quantization error $W-W_Q$ is weighted by the second-order derivative $H$.
+This highlights the importance of minimizing perturbations for weights that have large Hessian values, as they have a greater impact on the overall perturbation of the final output.
+In other words, the second-order derivative serves as a measure of importance for each weight value. \textbf{To reduce the accuracy loss, we should consider both the range variation and the second derivative variation by groups.}

-Therefore, we first analyze the range distribution by group.
+Therefore, we first analyze the range variation by group.
 The range of groups in the same input channels is merged to streamline the complexity of hardware computation.
-Concretely, weights are divided by the Hessian inverse matrix to get the calibrated weights, leveraging the Hessian inverse matrix's ability to discern weight importance.
-Subsequently, the calibrated weights are squared to magnify the range variance.
-The amplitude of each input channel is computed as follows:
+Concretely, weights are divided by the Hessian inverse matrix to get the sensitivity of weights, leveraging the Hessian inverse matrix's ability to discern weight importance.
+Subsequently, the calibrated weights are squared to magnify the sensitivity variance.
+The sensitivity of each input channel is computed as follows: where $H^{-1}$ represents the Hessian inverse matrix of each weight matrix, $M$ represents the groupsize, $OC$ represents the dimension of output channels, and $w_{Mi+m,j}$ represents the original value of each element in the group $m$.
+The Hessian inverse matrix $H^{-1}$ can be calculated offline~\cite{gptq} to reduce the quantization overheads.
+And $S_i$ represents the sensitivity of group $i$, which the serves as a criterion and a indicator to determine which group should be quantized with higher bitwidth.